What is Hong Kong famous for?

 4. Avenue of Stars and Tsim Sha Tsui Promenade

 The waterfront promenade is also one of the best spots to marvel at Hong Kong’s wonderful skyline.
-From 8pm onwards, the promenade attracts crowds as the Symphony of Lights start lighting up the skies.
+From 8pm onwards, the site attracts crowds as the Symphony of Lights starts lighting up the skies.

 Location: Tsim Sha Tsui, Hong Kong

 5. Tian Tian Buddha a.k.a. the Big Buddha